AngelCampos/BreastCancer_Apop-Auto/README.md

 # BreastCancer_Apop-Auto
-Scripts for an on-going project on the analysis of the interelationships between apoptotic and autophagic pathways in breast cancer.
+Scripts for an on-going project on the analysis of the interrelationships between apoptotic and autophagic pathways in breast cancer.